WAMOA holds a three day, statewide Conference every October. The conference offers workshops focused on management skills and techniques.

 NON-EDUCATIONAL ASSOC.
 MEMBER:

 Those persons regularly employed in a position of administrative, managerial, or supervisory responsibility in the field of maintenance, operations, and facility programs not related to an educational institution.
-This is a non-voting membership and state residency is not required.
+This is a non-voting membership which is non-transferable and state residency is not required.

 EDUCATIONAL PARTNER MEMBER: